MrPowers/mungingdata/docs/dask/software-environments-conda-miniconda.md

 This post shows you how to set up conda on your machine and explains why it’s the best way to manage software environments for Dask projects.

-[This blog post](https://mitelman.engineering/blog/python-best-practice/automating-python-best-practices-for-a-new-project/) says that Python projects should be set up with pyenv and Poetry in 2021.
-The arguments apply to web based Python projects, but not data science projects that often leverage low level dependencies like cuda and xgboost that are notoriously hard to install.
-Conda is the best way to manage complicated data science software environments.

 This post will cover the following topics:

 1. Install Miniconda